 And the list goes on.

-The best thing about event tracking is it’s a powerful and flexible technique at the same time.
+The best thing about event tracking is that it’s a powerful and flexible technique at the same time.
 You can segment your users who performed a certain action so you can re-target them later in a remarketing campaign.
-It can be used along with other web analytics tools, such as a website heatmap — scroll heatmaps, click heatmaps — , visitor recordings, and so on.
+It can be used along with other web analytics and data visualization tools, such as a website heatmap — scroll heatmaps, click heatmaps — , visitor recordings, and so on.

 Where does your traffic come from?
 How are your visitors interacting with your site?
 What do they think about the overall usability of your site?
 Can they complete the desired actions in an intuitive way?
-Are they staying on your website long enough or just bounce right off?
+Are they staying on your website long enough or just bouncing right off?
 Web analytics can answer these questions by giving you insights into the performance of your website.
-Your metrics and KPIs tell you how your site is performing, while modern website heatmap tools like scroll heatmaps, click heatmaps can be a great addition to your marketing arsenal and even better when paired with event tracking delivering greater returns on your investment.
+Your metrics and KPIs tell you how your site is performing, while modern website heatmap tools like scroll heatmaps, click heatmaps can be great additions to your marketing arsenal and even better when paired with event tracking, which delivers greater returns on your investment.